gustavo-grieco/abdk-math-64.64-verification/README.md

 echidna . --contract CryticABDKMath64x64Properties --format text --config test/echidna.yaml
 ```

 [Bitwuzla 0.8.2](https://github.com/bitwuzla/bitwuzla/releases/tag/0.8.2) was used as the SMT solver.
-Please make sure you install Echidna after [this PR](https://github.com/crytic/echidna/pull/1431) was merged.
+Please ensure that you install Echidna after [this PR](https://github.com/crytic/echidna/pull/1431) has been merged.

 ## Changes

 We made a few small modifications to this codebase:

-* Adapted the header for using foundry libs and remappings.
+* Adapted the header for using Foundry libraries and remappings.
-* Commented properties without arguments.
-These are actually unit tests and will be converted to foundry tests.
+* Commented out properties without arguments.
+These are actually unit tests and will be converted into Foundry tests.
-* Some small changes in the formatting.
+* Applied minor formatting changes.
-* Some auxiliary function such as `most_significant_bits` will be replaced by loop-less equivalent code.
+* Replaced some auxiliary functions such as `most_significant_bits` with loop-less equivalents.

 ## Oh, Just One More Thing

-If there is an emergency and some invariant does not hold, please [open an issue](https://github.com/gustavo-grieco/abdk-math-64.64-verification/issues) in our issue tracker (even verified ones, there is always a chance of a bug).
-For contact the author, please use [this form](https://forms.gle/V3jt7C2JQgZhoXfe9).
+If an emergency arises and an invariant does not hold, please [open an issue](https://github.com/gustavo-grieco/abdk-math-64.64-verification/issues) in our tracker (even verified invariants can still reveal bugs).
+To contact the author directly, please use [this form](https://forms.gle/V3jt7C2JQgZhoXfe9).